jim-schwoebel/jim-schwoebel/README.md

 * **climate change activism** - I helped to build the website for [ClimateVoice](https://climatevoice.org), an advocacy organization to go #AllinonClimate and built a few climate GitHub applications through [Protea.earth](https://github.com/protea-earth), a working group for climate change.
 * **stock trading** - I like to do automated stock trading or portfolio analysis, so I may release some projects in the open source community soon.
 * **diversity, equity, and inclusion (DEI)** - I strongly believe software can help improve accessibility and lessen biases, so if I can contribute to any DEI-related projects you are working on please let me know!
-* **life hacking** - I generally am looking for hacks to be more productive, so you may find me releasing some code to automate my daily routine and/or send emails.
+* **life hacking** - I generally am looking for hacks to be more productive, so you may find me releasing some code to automate my daily routine and/or send and respond to emails.

 ## [research](https://scholar.google.com/citations?hl=en&user=OyOyciEAAAAJ)
 To keep up with my ongoing research activities, check out my Google Scholar page [here](https://scholar.google.com/citations?hl=en&user=OyOyciEAAAAJ).